 Immediately after graduation, you'll qualify to sit for the Licensed Master of Social Work exam and can start earning hours towards state licensure for clinical social work (LCSW).

-Graduate in a Year?
+Graduate in 20 months!

 Advanced Standing students will already have completed approximately half of the field practicum hours in the BSW program and will enter the master’s program at the Specialized Year.
 The Advanced Standing student will be required to complete a 550 hour field practicum.